kakalak-lumberJack/arabesquelite/README.md

 #arabesque lite

-Minetest mod adding decorative nodes inspired by Arabic and Islamic architecture and art
+Minetest mod adding decorative nodes inspired by Arabic and Islamic architecture and art.
+This is an light weight version of a more expansive arabesque mod in development.

-Depends
+#Depends

 This app depends on default supports stairs or stairsplus (moreblocks)